-The Zona 7 site, located 10km from the process plant, will incorporate just a primary crusher, whereas the Alameda site, located roughly 35km from Retortilo, will share the uranium recovery and purification facility of the main processing plant.
+Located 10km from the process plant, the Zona 7 site will incorporate just a primary crusher, whereas the Alameda site, located roughly 35km from Retortilo, will share the uranium recovery and purification facility of the main processing plant.

 Infrastructure at the Spanish uranium mine

-The electricity required for the project will be sourced from the neighbouring Spanish National Distribution Grid, with the Alameda deposit site connected via a 13km-long, 45kV powerline, whereas the required water will be sourced from boreholes and rainwater harvesting facilities at the site.
+The electricity required for the project is being sourced from the neighbouring Spanish National Distribution Grid, with the Alameda deposit site connected via a 13km-long, 45kV powerline, whereas the required water is being sourced from boreholes and rainwater harvesting facilities at the site.

 Key players involved with the world-class uranium project

-The DFS is being prepared by MDM Engineering, in collaboration with Iberdrola and OHL.
+The DFS was prepared by MDM Engineering, in collaboration with Iberdrola and OHL.
 The contract for re-routing an existing electrical line was awarded to Iberdrola, while the contractor for the realignment of the existing road to the Retortillo deposit is Excavaciones y Transportes Cerezo.